Mishin870/tardis/README.md

 - **Map mode** - click anywhere on the map to select your destination
 - **Alert mode** - instantly jump to the nearest problem (prioritizes planets over space platforms)

-Supports teleportation to any location, even between planets\
+Supports teleportation to any location, even between planets
-Consumes 5 uranium fuel cells per jump

 ### 🔧 Advanced
 - **Recursive** - place TARDISes inside TARDISes!